 Matthew was elected as a Local Councillor at the age of 18, inspired to try and make his community a better place for all.
 He brings a knowledge of local and national government that will be valuable for the charity.

-Matthew lost his Grandad Des to Idiopathic Pulmonary Fibrosis at the age of 18.
+Matthew lost his Grandad Des to idiopathic pulmonary fibrosis at the age of 18.
 Des, a former steelworker was an inspiration to Matthew and taught him so many life lessons and values that will remain for the rest of his life.
 Matthew is honoured to serve as a trustee at APF in his Grandads memory.

 In particular, Matthew wants APF to help support young carers in the future and is passionate that patients and families are better supported when receiving the news of a pulmonary fibrosis diagnosis.